What Is The Ph Of Milk Of Magnesia

 Scientific Explanation

 The effectiveness of Milk of Magnesia in these applications stems from its chemical properties.
 As an alkaline substance, it can neutralize acids and absorb oils, making it useful for treating various conditions.
-However, it is important to note that scientific evidence supporting these uses may be limited, and results can vary from person to person.
+On the flip side, it is important to note that scientific evidence supporting these uses may be limited, and results can vary from person to person.

 Understanding the Science Behind Milk of Magnesia

 Delving deeper into the science of Milk of Magnesia provides a comprehensive understanding of its properties and uses.
-Magnesium hydroxide, the active ingredient, is an inorganic compound with the chemical formula Mg(OH)₂.
+In practice, magnesium hydroxide, the active ingredient, is an inorganic compound with the chemical formula Mg(OH)₂.
 It occurs naturally as the mineral brucite.

 Chemical Properties